citp/privacy-policy-historical/m/mi/mis/missselfridge.com.md

 International customers can only return these items by post.

-For further information on how to return items by post please see [How do I return an item by post?](http://www.missselfridge.com/webapp/wcs/stores/servlet/CatalogNavigationSearchResultCmd?catalogId=33055&storeId=12554&langId=-1&viewAllFlag=false&categoryId=281022&interstitial=true&TS=1303135066107?intcmpid=FAQ) in the Returns section of our FAQs.
+For further information on how to return items by post please see [How do I return an item by post?](http://help.missselfridge.com/system/templates/selfservice/missselfridge/#!portal/403700000001057/article/Prod-2622/How-do-I-return-an-item-by-post) in the Returns section of our FAQs.

 In addition to our returns policy, if you are a customer in the European Union you have the right to cancel your contract with us within 14 calendar days from the day after the date you received your order.
 This right does not apply to the following items: (1) items that have been sealed for hygiene reasons (e.g make-up, underwear, swimwear or pierced jewellery) if the seal has been broken; (2) CDs and DVDs if the seal has been broken; and (3) items that have been made to the customer’s specification or that are personalised.
 You will be responsible for the cost of returning a cancelled order to us.

 To exercise your right to cancel follow the steps below:
 1\.
-Log into your account at Miss Selfridge, download the cancellation form provided in the “my account” section and include it with the items when you return them.
-If you would like a copy of your form to be emailed to you once it has been submitted, select 'email me a copy'
+Print off the cancellation form provided in the “Information About your Right to Cancel” document in your order confirmation email and include it with the items when you return them.
+You can also access a copy of the Cancellation Form [here](https://web.archive.org/cms/pages/static/static-0000014577/files/cancellation_form_1.pdf).
+Alternatively, write to us by email ( **[customer.care@missselfridge.com](mailto:customer.care@missselfridge.com)** ) or include a letter with the items when you return them.
+Please state that you wish to cancel your contract and include your full name, address and order number.
+2\.
+Return the items to us by post at your own cost and no later than 14 calendar days after the day that you sent us the Cancellation Form or other written notice of your cancellation.
+Please download a returns label [here](http://www.missselfridge.com/returns/return_label.pdf)  and once completed, affix it to the parcel and take it to your local posting office.

 We will refund to you the price paid for the items and (unless you did not pay for delivery) the delivery charges that you paid up to a maximum amount of the cost of our Standard Delivery option.
 You will be refunded to your original method of payment within 14 calendar days of our receipt of the cancelled items or, if earlier, within 14 days from the day we receive proof of return from you.
+Orders paid for using split payment (part gift card, part other payment method) will always be refunded to the gift card(s) first.
+Any remaining balance will be paid back to the other payment method originally used.
 If we do not receive the cancelled items back, we may arrange to collect them from you at your cost.

 Please note: if you do not wish to cancel your entire contract and just want to return some of the items in your order you can return them in accordance with out standard return policy.
 Please see either UK Returns Policy or International Returns Policy (depending on where you are) for details.

+Orders purchased using Buy Now Pay Later (Klarna) can only be returned to the website.

 **For standard deliveries within the  ** **UK**